schadis/DMWC-Warrior/README.md

 ## Changelog

+## 12.08.2020

+* added Hamstring dump above configured rage setting
+* added many settings for cooldown usage for auto and keypress moder
+* removed autouse of diamond flask in keypress mode (will no be used on button pressed)
+* in keypress mode: the times after keypress when each cooldown is triggerd can be configured under settings
+* after there are 0 Cds left the funktion and the display in the hud will auto swap to disabled

 ## 11.08.2020

 * reworkt CD trigger by button press (it will change the original cooldown HUD-UI toogle.....needs testing)